 Microbial contamination and distribution in carcases and equipment.
 Sampling methods.
-Pros and cons of carcase decontamination.
-Conditions of use of treatments to reduce superficial microbial contamination.
+Criteria for carcase hygiene evaluation.
+Decontamination treatments.
 Main characteristics of decontamination methods.
+Legal requirements.

 Lesson 16.
 Official controls with respect to meats.

 Audits of good hygiene practices.
 Audits of HACCP-based principles.
 Compliance with operating procedures to guarantee.
 Community legislation on chemical residues, contaminants and forbidden substances.
 Check of the records or documentation.